kri-pa08/Animated-Coffee-Shop-Website/README.md

-Acoffee shop website with HTML CSS and JavaScript
+Ancoffee shop website with HTML CSS and JavaScript